panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 `<label>` elements indicate the name of the corresponding field: "Name", "Color", "Age", and "Habits".

 The last element of the form is a `<button>` named *Submit*.
-When the user has introduced pet's info into the input fields, then user clicks *Submit* button and data in the form should be validated and submitted.
+When the user has introduced the pet's info into the input fields, by clicking the *Submit* button the data in the form should be validated and submitted.

 ![HTML Form](./images/html-form.png)

-Open the [demo](https://codesandbox.io/s/initial-form-uqdut?file=/src/App.js) as see how the form is rendered.
+Open the [demo](https://codesandbox.io/s/initial-form-uqdut?file=/src/App.js) to see how the form is rendered.
 At the moment the form doesn't do anything: just displays the fields.

 The next step is to access and persist the input fields value into the component's state.
 Let's see how to do that.